-This hill-top “mariposario”, a butterfly garden and nursery that the whole family will enjoy includes a jungle brewery that produces six different craft beers and a solar powered B&B. The gardens are located approximately one kilometer south of Montezuma.
+This hill-top “mariposario”, a butterfly garden and nursery that the whole family will enjoy includes a jungle brewery that produces six different craft beers and a solar-powered bed and breakfast.
+The gardens are located approximately one kilometer south of Montezuma.

 A Laid-Back, Bohemian Beach Town